bazelbuild/examples/android-prebuilts/README.md

-# Example: configuring Android prebuilt hermetic toolchains on Linux
+# Example: configuring a hermetic toolchain on Linux

 Bazel ships with an example compiler configuration for /usr/bin/gcc.
 While these are universally available, they are not hermetic: versions of the compiler may vary across installations.

-The following example shows how to install a prebuilt host toolchain, using the pre-packaged compilers from the Android Open Source project.
+The following example shows how to install a prebuilt toolchain, using the pre-packaged compilers from the Android Open Source project.
+The example includes configurations for

+  * Compiling on linux-x86 for linux-x86 (64-bit)
+  * Compiling on linux-x86 for linux-x86 (32-bit)
+  * Compiling on linux-x86 for Window 64-bit w32 (untested)

 1. Create directory ~/toolchains/android-prebuilts/